The Overview Section will present the following graphs and data points:

 After editing your Subject Property details, a new HouseCanary Value will be populated in both the header section and the Property Value Details section.

 The HouseCanary Value Estimate is designed to use all available market data to estimate the most likely value that a property would currently transact for at arm’s-length.
 In Property Explorer, we provide you with a range of Values, as well as a Rental Value.

 View property photos to better understand a property's visual condition and make better valuation decisions.

 Future Value of the subject property obtained by applying HouseCanary’s proprietary zip code level price appreciation forecast to the current value estimate of the subject property.

 Source: HouseCanary Automated Valuation Model, HouseCanary Home Price Index

 Adjusting the Condition will allow you to adjust the value of a property based on the overall physical condition of the property.

-To adjust the condition of your property, navigate to the “Condition” slider in the Value Report and update the value.
+To adjust the condition of your property, navigate to the “Condition” slider in the property report and update the value.
 After the adjustment, the property will update based on the range of values that we see for differing property conditions that we see in the neighborhood.

 Below are suggestions for selecting the property condition.
 The suggestions below were written to be in alignment with definitions used by appraisers completing a UAD compliant appraisal.